remko/age-plugin-se/README.md

     make

-If you get an error about missing tools, make sure Xcode is activated:

-    sudo xcode-select --switch /Applications/Xcode.app/Contents/Developer

 Make sure `.build/debug/age-plugin-se` is in your execution path (or softlinked from a folder in your path), so `age` can find the plugin.

 ### Tests